blandsbergleanix/cost-tracker/scrumexpenses.md

 As a user I want to add an expense.

-A_1: List view
+X A_1: List view
-A_2: Detail view for create
+X A_2: Detail view for create
 A_3: Categories out of scope
 A_4: Persistence out of scope
-A_5: Cancel Button
+X A_5: Cancel Button
-A_6: App should start with demo data
+X A_6: App should start with demo data
-A_7: Endless Scrolling / Paging for list view
+X A_7: Endless Scrolling / Paging for list view
-A_8: Responsive
+X A_8: Responsive

 * Implement initial list
 * Fill initial list with demodata